AagRaj/NeuroAI-BRATS-GoAT2026/README.md

 # BraTS-GoAT 2026 — Team NeuroAI

-Generalisation Across Tumour Entities with a From-Scratch Residual-Encoder U-Net: A Baseline and an Analysis of Training-Validation Distribution Shift
+Generalisation Across Tumor Entities with a From-Scratch Residual-Encoder U-Net: A Baseline and an Analysis of Training-Validation Distribution Shift

 Code for our BraTS-GoAT 2026 submission (Task 3 of the BraTS 2026 Cluster of Challenges, MICCAI 2026 Satellite Event).
 Team NeuroAI, Delhi Technological University.